Tax Installments Canada: The Self-Employed Guide to Quarterly Payments

 GST/HST Installments: The Separate System Nobody Warns You About

 Income tax installments and GST/HST installments are completely separate systems with different triggers, deadlines, and remittance addresses.
-GST/HST installments apply when you are an annual filer and net GST/HST owing exceeds $3,000.
-Due dates: April 30, July 31, October 31, January 31.
+GST/HST instalments apply when you are an annual filer and your net GST/HST for the previous fiscal year was $3,000 or more.
+Instalments are due one month after the end of each fiscal quarter.
+For a December 31 fiscal year that works out to April 30, July 31, October 31, and January 31; if your fiscal year ends on a different date, your dates shift accordingly.

 The money you collect as GST/HST from clients was never your income — keep it in a separate account and remit on schedule.